boostgpt/boostgpt-node/README.md

 // Chat with the bot
 const chatResponse = await client.chat({
     bot_id: 'bot-id',
-    message: 'Hello, how are you?',
+    message: 'Hello, how are you?'
-    vector: true
 });

 console.log('Response:', chatResponse.response);